Dog Tip: Insurance-Related Issues

 PAW adopter Donna Leader suggests that it is good to be aware of insurance companies that do not discriminate against dog owners or to certain breeds.

-Here are some companies that contacts have reported are dog-friendly and tend not to discriminate by breed: State Farm, Farmers Insurance Group, Travelers, Liberty Mutual, United Services Automobile Association, Erie, Fireman's Fund, Kemper, Chubb Group, Allstate and Safeco Corp.
+Here are some companies that contacts have reported are dog-friendly and tend not to discriminate by breed: State Farm, Farmers Insurance Group, Travelers, United Services Automobile Association, Erie, Fireman's Fund, Kemper, Chubb Group, Allstate and Safeco Corp.
 NOTE: This list was compiled several years ago, so do your own search as well.

 Ways to improve your chances of getting and keeping homeowner and renter's insurance: